Bas (rapper)

-Abbas Hamad (born May 27, 1987), known professionally as Bas, is a French-born Sudanese-American rapper.
+Abbas Hamad (born May 27, 1987), known professionally as Bas, is a French-born American rapper.
 He signed with J. Cole's Dreamville Records, an imprint of Interscope Records to release his debut studio album, Last Winter (2014).
 It was met with positive critical reception and entered the Billboard 200, along with his second and third albums, Too High to Riot (2016) and Milky Way (2018).
 His fourth album, We Only Talk About Real Shit When We're Fucked Up (2023) was met with continued praise.

 Early life

 Bas was born on May 27, 1987, in Paris, France, to Sudanese parents.
 He is a Muslim.
 His father was a diplomat working as the Deputy Director of UNESCO.
 Bas has three older brothers and an older sister; one brother is New York-based DJ Moma, and another, Ibrahim, is a music industry executive and cofounder of Dreamville Records.
 At age 8, after having lived in Paris and Qatar, the family settled in Jamaica, Queens, New York City.
-Bas attended St. Francis Preparatory School in Fresh Meadows, Queens, then Hampton University in Hampton, Virginia with a full scholarship.
+Bas attended St. Francis Preparatory School in Fresh Meadows, Queens, then Hampton University in Hampton, Virginia, with a full scholarship.